necrophonic/panda-markdown/README.md

 **Version 0.10**

-See the wiki for work in progress spec: [PML Wiki](https://github.com/necrophonic/panda-markdown/wiki)
+See the wiki for work in progress spec: [Caffeinated Markup Wiki](https://github.com/necrophonic/text-caffeinatedmarkup/wiki)